 You’ll see other hashtag suggestions here as well.
 If I click on #socialmedia it takes me to the hashtag search for that term.
 Across the top you’ll see that you can search the latest tweets with that hashtag, find accounts that use it, photos and associated with it, and the top tweets.
 Search each one of these options to see what the hashtag is about and find related ones.
-Twitter doesn’t give you the number of posts associated with your chosen hashtag, so you’re on your own for numbers, but you can assume that the single-word hashtags, such as #marketing and #socialmedia are the most popular and the most difficult to get noticed.
+You won’t see the number of posts associated with your chosen hashtag on Twitter, so you’re on your own for numbers.
+You can safely assume that single-word hashtags, such as #marketing and #socialmedia are the most popular.

 For your Twitter hashtag list, just as with Instagram, use a combination of more popular and and medium-sized hashtags.
 You can try one large, one medium, and one smaller, more specific term.